Leo Thomas Maher: Bishop of San Diego

-In November 1989, during a special election for the State Senate in a San Diego-based district, Maher received national attention after prohibiting State Assemblywoman Lucy Killea, a Catholic Democrat, from receiving communion because of her support for abortion rights for women.
+In November 1989, during a special election for the California State Senate in a San Diego–based district, Maher received national attention after prohibiting State Assemblywoman Lucy Killea, a Catholic Democrat, from receiving communion because of her support for abortion rights for women.
 According to Maher, her position placed her in "complete contradiction to the moral teachings of the Catholic Church."
 Killea, who refused to change her position, was the first political candidate to receive this censure.
 She eventually won the election, acknowledging (along with her opponent) that Maher's action helped her win by creating voter sympathy and publicizing her candidacy.

 Retirement and legacy

-Pope Paul II accepted Maher's resignation as bishop of the Diocese of San Diego on July 10, 1990.
+Pope John Paul II accepted Maher's resignation as bishop of San Diego on July 10, 1990.
 That same year, he underwent two operations for a malignant brain tumor.
 Leo Maher died at his residence in Mission Hills, San Diego, on February 23, 1991, at age 75.